cube3power/atsd/rule-engine/functions-text.md

   truncate(string s, integer i) string
 ```

-If `s` length exceeds `i` characters, truncates `s` to the specified number of characters and returns it as a result.
+If `s` length exceeds `i` characters, this function truncates `s` to the specified number of characters and returns it as the result.

 ### `startsWith`